MarRimba/QA-Portfolio/README.md

 Despegar (Argentina)<br>
 *(February - June 2024)*

+**Project goal**: preparation for implementing synchronization with a new sales channel.

+**Stages**:
+* analysis of the partner’s API documentation with regard to any non-standard test requirements
+* verification of the correctness of access credentials
+* testing of critical endpoints
+* testing in sandbox environment

+**Testing stages**:
+* synchronization of static data
+* synchronization of dynamic ARI data (availability, rates, inventory)
+* reservation synchronization (in cooperation with Despegar)

 ### ➡️ Implementing a vacation rental guest damages service<br>
 powered by Truuvi- previously Superhog (United Kingdom)<br>
 *(July - August 2024)*<br>

+**Project goal**: implementation of a new service for users.

+**Stages**:

+* verification of access credentials for the API server
+* verification of the request and response structure of the Superhog server

+**Testing stages**:
+* generating requests for each reservation status: create / modify / cancel
+* critical cases: characters specific to languages other than English
+* critical cases: creation of last-minute reservations, taking into account time zone differences between the guest and the property location
+* certification of the functionality (in cooperation with Superhog)

 ### ➡️ Led the implementation of a discount synchronization algorithm with the sales channel<br>
 Homes & Villas by Marriott Bonvoy (United States of America)<br>